empicano/aiomqtt/README.md

 ## Contributing

-We're very happy about contributions to aiomqtt! ✨ You can get started by reading [CONTRIBUTING.md](https://github.com/sbtinstruments/aiomqtt/blob/main/CONTRIBUTING.md).
+We're happy about contributions to aiomqtt! 🎉 You can get started by reading [CONTRIBUTING.md](https://github.com/sbtinstruments/aiomqtt/blob/main/CONTRIBUTING.md).

 ## Versioning